erwinfab/osticket-prereqs/README.md

 </p>
 <p>

-<h2>Step 4: osTicket Application Deployment and PHP Extension Troubleshooting<h2/>
+<h2>Step 4: osTicket Application Deployment and PHP Extension Troubleshooting</h2>

-hiii
+The osTicket application files were deployed by unzipping osTicket-v1.15.8.zip and copying the contents of its upload folder into C:\inetpub\wwwroot, then renaming the folder to osTicket.
+Upon attempting to access the web installer via http://localhost/osTicket/, it was discovered that critical PHP extensions were missing.
+This required navigating back to IIS Manager, opening PHP Manager for the osTicket site, and enabling php_imap.dll, php_intl.dll, and php_opcache.dll before proceeding.
 </p>
 <br />